Safeguarding & Prevent Policy

 • Provides a safe environment for learners to study in.

-• Has a robust system of reporting that engages with appropriate agencies who are able to fully support the learners’ well-being and safety.
+• Has a robust system of reporting that engages with appropriate agencies who are able to fully support the learners’ wellbeing and safety.

 • Learners who attend sub-contracted provision are safe and that internal safeguarding policies and procedures are in place and are being followed.